vigna/MMPHF-Experiments/README.md

 - C++ vs. Java for these data structures implies at least a 2x slowdown.

-- Through an oversight, the authors used a UTF-16 transformation strategy that doubled the length of all ASCII strings passed to the Java data structures, squaring the size of the underlying universe.
+- The authors used a UTF-16 transformation strategy that doubled the length of all ASCII strings passed to the Java data structures, squaring the size of the underlying universe.
 For a 10-byte key passed to C++ structures, Java would get a 20-byte key.
 This impacted both the size and the speed of the Java implementations as they had to manage twice the data.
+The comparison was thus unfair.

 Here we provide more accurate results in the graphs below using the same
 machinery: